 - Replace cover and with machine running on low, slowly add the olive oil through the feeding tube on the top of the food processor until it is emulsified.

-- Mix 2 tablespoons finely grated parmesan cheese into the dressing.
+- Mix two tablespoons of finely grated parmesan cheese into the dressing.
 Add a little freshly ground black pepper to taste.

 - Refrigerate in a covered jar until ready to use.